nuxt-community/nuxt-generate-cluster/README.md

 > Please note that you need to explicitly indicate with `-b` that you want to (re-)build your project

 ```
-$ nuxt-generate --help
+$ ./node_modules/.bin/nuxt-generate -h

+  Multi-threaded generate for nuxt using cluster

   Description
     Generate a static web application (server-rendered)
   Usage
     $ nuxt-generate <dir>
   Options
     -b, --build           Whether to (re-)build the nuxt project
     -c, --config-file     Path to Nuxt.js config file (default: nuxt.config.js)
     -h, --help            Displays this message
     -p, --params          Extra parameters which should be passed to routes method
                             (should be a JSON string or queryString)
+    -q, --quiet           Decrease verbosity (repeat to decrease more)
+    -v, --verbose         Increase verbosity (repeat to increase more)
     -w, --workers [NUM]   How many workers should be started
                             (default: # cpus)
     -wc [NUM],            How many routes should be sent to
     --worker-concurrency [NUM]    a worker per iteration

-      --spa               Launch in SPA mode
-      --universal         Launch in Universal mode (default)
 ```

 If you need to have more control which routes should be generated, use the `-p` option to pass additional parameters to your routes method.